kiyomiyoshi/rt_type1_roc/README.md

 (or highest-confidence) Yes to fastest-RT (or highest-confidence) No responses.
-`add_constant = TRUE` adds a small value to the response frequency vectors primarily for avoiding zero-cell-related issues (default value is TRUE).
+`add_constant = TRUE` adds a small value to the response frequency vectors primarily for estimation stability (default value is TRUE).

 ``` r
 nr_s1 <- c(20,  36, 16, 40, 82, 137)